Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 The mind/body could just freeze (shock) because the body and mind systems get confused and do not know whether to fight or flight, becomes trapped in a loop of doing one thing (fight) or the other (flight), in essence the body and mind crashes which creates a metaphysical emotional conflict, the mind/brain is in not-knowing or understanding situation, so it shuts down or freezes, the body is put into limbo because all its hormones are in conflict (whether to fight or flight) and becomes stuck in one place.

 Physiologically the mind/body going through extreme turmoil can be put in such confusion that it can cause a state of repression, where the mind and the body suppresses what could have happened whilst being frozen (because the trauma is difficult to mentally and physically accept), to mental-block the moment out into the unconscious, a mind/body protective wall, a hidden, safe place that becomes a repression for metaphysical safety's sake.

 The metaphysical safety valve

-The mind/body can and will protect itself by locking away unwanted, unhealthy and hurtful traumatic events, feelings and memories to protect the mind/body from any undesirable, experienced trauma, but the repressed emotional content can be so emotively strong that it immediately or overtime begins to leak, the metaphysical leakage can start to be manifested via mental health disorders (Anger, Anxiety, Depression, Fear-Fright, Obsessions, fake Joyfulness etc), physical problems that show themselves for no reason, tics, eating disorders, addictions etc all of which need to be addressed or released, understood and let go of to give relief to the subconscious, holistic pressure, to regain a (or fulfil) mind/body healthy balance.
+The mind/body can and will protect itself, using defense mechanisms, by locking away unwanted, unhealthy and hurtful traumatic events, feelings and memories to protect the mind/body from any undesirable, experienced trauma, but the repressed emotional content can be so emotively strong that it immediately or overtime begins to leak, the metaphysical leakage can start to be manifested via mental health disorders (Anger, Anxiety, Depression, Fear-Fright, Obsessions, fake Joyfulness etc), physical problems that show themselves for no reason (tics, eating disorders, addictions) all of which need to be addressed or released, understood and let go of to give relief to the unconscious, holistic pressure, to regain a (or fulfil) mind/body healthy balance and well-being.

 Taiji (qigong walking) can Help Overcome Constant Stress